php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     b.
 To prevent conflicts, different _namespace prefixes_ SHOULD NOT correspond to the same _resource base_.

-3. A _conforming autoloader_ will process an _autoloadable class name_, its
-_namespace prefixes_, and their corresponding _resource bases_ in the
-following fashion.
-This is not pseudo-code, and these items should not be treated as sequential steps:
+3. The resources MUST be laid out so that an autoloader can perform the following steps:

-    a.
-The _namespace prefix_ portion of the _autoloadable class name_ MUST
+  1. For each _namespace prefix_ of the _autoloadable class name_, determine
-    be replaced with the corresponding _resource base_.
+  all _resource bases_ associated with it, if any.

+  2. For every combination of _namespace prefix_ and _resource base_ found,
-    b.
-Each _namespace separator_ in the _relative class name_ portion of the
+  take the _relative class name_  replace every _namespace separator_ in
-    autoloadable class name should be replaced with a scheme-appropriate separator, and the classname appended with .php.
-This will help it locate the actual file.
+  it with a _scheme_-appropriate separator.
+Append the ".php" suffix, and append the result to the _resource base_.
+The result will be refered to as _resource path_.

-    c.
-If the _resource path_ exists in the _scheme_, it MUST be included, required, or otherwise loaded so that it becomes available.
+  3. If any of the _resource paths_ obtained this way exists in the _scheme_, then include or require exactly one of them.

 ### 3.3.
-Example
+Example Technique

 The following example MUST NOT be regarded as part of the specification.
-It is for example purposes only.
+It is for example purposes only, to highlight how an autoloader could transform a _autoloadable class name_ into a _resource path_.

 Given a UNIX-like file system _scheme_, a _fully qualified class name_ of `\Acme\Log\Writer\FileWriter`, a _namespace prefix_ of `Acme\Log\`, and a